yusufozturk/panther/docs/gitbook/destinations/jira.md

 ![](../.gitbook/assets/screen-shot-2019-10-21-at-12.51.45-pm.png)

-The Jira Destination is integrated through use of a Jira user account.
+The Jira Destination is integrated through the use of a Jira user account.
 To perform the Jira integration, first select a user to be the reporter of the issue.
 If possible, a service account should be created specifically for this purpose in order to ensure continuity.
 Most of the fields can be filled out based on the Project URL and a few usernames.
 The example project URL we will use is:

 `https://example.atlassian.net/projects/PROJ`